- Site Analysis

 Each energy source has its advantages and disadvantages, as do storage and continuous supply systems.
-In general, solar, heat pump and wetback systems are more energy efficient than traditional electric and gas systems.
+In general, solar, solar photovoltaic, heat pump and wetback systems are more energy efficient than traditional electric and gas systems.
 Continuous flow systems can be efficiently used in some circumstances, such as to boost a solar system, or to feed an outlet that is some distance from the main hot water supply.

 See water heating in the energy section of this site for more detail on these options.